freedomofpress/securedrop/docs/hardware.rst

 Printers
 ~~~~~~~~

-Careful consideration should be given to the printer used with the SVS.
+Careful consideration should be given to the printer used with the *SVS*.
 Most printers today have wireless functionality (WiFi or Bluetooth
 connectivity) which should be **avoided** because it could be used to
 compromise the airgap.